Bus Ridership Policy

 - Food, Drink and Tobacco: Riders are not permitted to consume food on the bus.
 Drinks are allowed ONLY in an appropriate non-spill travel container that is securely sealed.
 Smoking and chewing tobacco are not permitted.

 - Oxygen: Dependent riders are permitted to have one oxygen bottle in their possession.
-Riders are required to maintain control of their oxygen by themselves, if assistance is needed, a personal care attendant must accompany the rider.
+Riders are required to maintain control of their oxygen by themselves; if assistance is needed, it is recommended that the rider bring someone to assist them.

 - Alcoholic Beverages: No rider is permitted to have an open container onboard the bus.
 Rio Metro reserves the right of the driver to ask to see the contents of a package if he/she suspects that package may contain an open container of alcohol.
 Passengers who are deemed too intoxicated will not be allowed to board the bus.